We performed a comparison between LeanIX and SAP PowerDesigner based on real PeerSpot user reviews.

 "One disadvantage of SAP PowerDesigner is that you cannot reverse engineer the ALTER statements, so that's an enhancement or area for improvement I'm looking forward to seeing from the SAP team in the future.
 That should directly reflect on the physical data models my company builds."

-LeanIX is ranked 1st in Enterprise Architecture Management with 16 reviews while SAP PowerDesigner is ranked 4th in Enterprise Architecture Management with 32 reviews.
-LeanIX is rated 8.6, while SAP PowerDesigner is rated 8.0.
+LeanIX is ranked 1st in Enterprise Architecture Management with 18 reviews while SAP PowerDesigner is ranked 5th in Enterprise Architecture Management with 34 reviews.
+LeanIX is rated 8.6, while SAP PowerDesigner is rated 7.8.
 The top reviewer of LeanIX writes "Streamlines the process of identifying apps nearing end-of-life or requiring retirement and facilitates informed decisions about app retention".
-On the other hand, the top reviewer of SAP PowerDesigner writes "It has a good repository and is stable, fast, and flexible".
-LeanIX is most compared with ServiceNow, Sparx Systems Enterprise Architect, MEGA HOPEX, ADOIT and erwin Evolve by Quest, whereas SAP PowerDesigner is most compared with erwin Data Modeler by Quest, Sparx Systems Enterprise Architect, Visio, IDERA ER/Studio and MEGA HOPEX.
+On the other hand, the top reviewer of SAP PowerDesigner writes "Effective in terms of validating everything, but sometimes they don't allow us some flexibility and GUI could improve".
+LeanIX is most compared with ServiceNow, Sparx Systems Enterprise Architect, MEGA HOPEX, ADOIT and BlueDolphin, whereas SAP PowerDesigner is most compared with erwin Data Modeler by Quest, Sparx Systems Enterprise Architect, Visio, IDERA ER/Studio and BiZZdesign HoriZZon.
 See our LeanIX vs. SAP PowerDesigner report.

 See our list of best Enterprise Architecture Management vendors.